June 03, 2022

 Coming up with the right video testimonial questions for your customer interviews can be an easier process than you think — especially if you keep them simple, don’t ask too many, and work backward from the content you want to get from interviewees.

-Give Vocal Video a try for free for 14 days, no credit card required, by signing up here.
+Get a free Vocal Video account, no credit card required, by signing up here.